1a1a11a/PyMimircache/docs/User/quick_start.rst

 Now cachecow supports basic profiling, to conduct complex profiling, you still need to get a profiler.
 With a profiler, you can obtain the reuse distance of a request, the hit count and hit ratio of at a certain size, you can even directly plot the hit ratio curve (HRC).
 See :ref:`here<profiling>` for details.

-cachecow supports two type of profiling right now, calculate reuse distance and calculate hit ratio, the syntax are listed below.
+cachecow supports two type of profiling right now, calculate reuse distance and calculate hit ratio.
+The syntax is listed below.

 >>> # get an array of reuse distance
 >>> c.get_reuse_distance()